nethesem/ArcticSlime/README.md

 Arctic is designed to be a PCB-based tracker that does not require a case.
 Arctic aims to take advantage of the Li-ion cell as a way of ditching integrated charging, reducing the number of components and making the charging process as simple as dropping the cells into external chargers.
 Li-ion cells come in more standardised sizes, which makes them easier to find within your country and saves the several week wait for Aliexpress cells.

 The regular Arctic accepts 14500 (size of a AA) or 16340 cells, making the overall design extremely simple and compact.
-The Arctic "XL" version has an extended footprint to fit the ubiqutous 18650, which may be useful for people who either want the high-capacity that 18650 can offer, or if they're unable to obtain other cell sizes.
+My preference is the 14500 as it's slightly lower-profile, but the idea is to use whichever cell you can more easily obtain.

 Special thanks to [frosty6742](https://github.com/frosty6742/frozen-slimes-v2/commits?author=frosty6742), who designed Frozen Slime which was my inspiration for this, and [gorbit99](https://github.com/gorbit99/tiny-slime/commits?author=gorbit99), whose TinySlime design I used to make a C3 Supermini version of Arctic.